hexbus/ubergrom/README.md

 - User data for GROMs starts after address `>0000` and is mapped in 8K slots.
 - The 39SF040 PLCC Flash supports up to 512K of ROM.
 A good 512K ROM using the 74LS378 switching method to test the ROM functionality with is the [Don't Mess with Texas](https://github.com/Rasmus-M/ti99demo) megademo.
 - **ROM bank switching** is performed by writing to a paging register in the ROM’s address space.
 See [Stuart Conner's article](http://www.stuartconner.me.uk/ti/ti.htm#bank_switching) for an overview.
 Stuart's example uses the legacy **74LS379** (banks switch top → bottom), while the current standard is the **74LS378** (banks switch bottom → top).
 MAME refers to these as `.9` (74LS379) and `.8` (74LS378).
+- To install GROM software onto your UberGROM after the base `ubergrom.hex` is there, load `GROMCFG` by holding down `SPACE` while powering up your TI-99 with the UberGROM plugged in.
+You should have a menu option to run a PROGRAM file.
+Go ahead and run `GROMCFG` from mass storage.
+Follow this tutorial to load the GROMs: - [Tursi's GROMCFG Primer](https://youtu.be/KgBOirVyC0Q)

 ## Understanding Bases, Slots, and Pages